Libserg/bbbadm/README.md

 # Attention!

-This plugin does not work without a modified mod_bigbluebuttonbn module!
+This plugin does not work without a modified mod_bigbluebuttonbn module ( https://github.com/vel21ripn/moodle-mod_bigbluebuttonbn )!

 The plugin is designed to configure the restriction of connections to BBB-servers.